RightsandWrongsgit/ARMTEC/business/conceptquestions.md

 ________________________________________________________________________________

  Which statements best describe the reasons why you, yourself, would use this benefit plan?
-Choose As Many As Apply.
+Choose As Many As Apply.<br>
-  (These should be more “positioning statement” level elements at a higher level which would be the feeling we expect to endure in our brand equity creation)
+<font color=yellow>(These should be more “positioning statement” level elements at a higher level which would be the feeling we expect to endure in our brand equity creation)</font>

            Attribute.........................................1
            Attribute.........................................2